tikalk/fuze-boilerplate/README.md

-# fuze-boilerplate
+# Tikal Microfronts: fuze-boilerplate

-This is a demonstration of extending a legacy app developed with an "old" framework (in this example, angularJS) with new modules created in modern frameworks.
+## Migrating front-ends to polyglot front-end applications.

+This is a general guid of extending a front-end application written in one technology, with another front-end written in another technology, using SHARED RUNTIME with the benefits of sandboxing globals and css.
+This is done with the "friendly-iframe" (or "constructible frame") technique.

 This tutorial will show how to use the micro-frontends approach to extend a large-scale application with new features developed in new standards, with minimal integration effort and no need to rewrite the whole application.